The magnificent Cathedral of Notre-Dame de Paris is the most iconic structure rising at the point zero of France.

 Situated in Île de la Cité, the heart of the city, the majestic house of prayer is one of the top 5 things to do in Paris, attracting 14 million visitors a year.

-On this page, you will find all the useful information about Notre-Dame de Paris Cathedral situation, latest news about the rebuild after the terrible fire accident as well as history, facts, ticket & tour information...
+On this page, you will find all the useful information about Notre-Dame de Paris Cathedral situation, latest news about the reopening after the terrible fire accident as well as history, facts, ticket & tour information...

-Notre-Dame Cathedral Fire, Timeline of the Renovation
+Notre-Dame Cathedral Fire, Restoration & Reopening Timeline

 The Fire